AET-DevOps25/team-nixops/client/README.md

 ```

 Note: In case node\_modules in your Direnv DevShell hasn't been properly linked from the Nix-Store delete (if existing) the current node\_modules and .direnv and enter the shell again.
+Note: You can use https://tweakcn.com to generate new themes for the client UI

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.